Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Global Functions & Variables.md

      debugPrint( tonumber('ff0000', 16) ) -- will print > 16711680
 end
 ```

+### require(modulePath:String)
+Searches the location of the Lua file and loads the given module.
+And controls if the Lua file has previously been executed in order to avoid duplicating the work.

+- `modulePath` - The given module to load; Starts outside the `mods` folder directory.

 ### load(code:String)
 Recieves the Lua code from the arguement and parses it into a real Lua code.
 The code that will be loaded is inside a function; Returns a `function`.